LenderPanel.com

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold titles
+Transfer of Equity Conveyancing for Leasehold premises

 Indemnity Insurance

 If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with Legal & General Home Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Legal & General Home Finance or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Legal & General Home Finance.